|

 Through some research we did with the Glasgow School of Social Work, we knew that many parents with learning disabilities find it difficult to get the help they need.
 It might be the information they are given is not accessible to them or they find it difficult to meet people who can give them help and support.

 It seems that some people still believe that people with learning disabilities can never be good enough parents.
-This is not true, with the right support; many people with learning disabilities can make good parents.
+This is not true; with the right support, many people with learning disabilities can make good parents.
 However it is not every parent who gets the right support at the right time.
 Sometimes, this means that child protection concerns are raised and social workers become involved.
 This can be very difficult for all parents, but perhaps more so for parents with learning disabilities, who face the stigma of their disability and a lack of accessible information.
 It can be difficult for parents with learning disabilities to understand and participate in the often complicated procedures that follow.

 Through this project, we aim to support parents with learning disabilities to develop the skills and confidence they need to be properly involved in any decisions that are being made about the welfare of their child.